 The arrival of the Pilgrims in Plymouth, Massachusetts, in 1620 is central to the American identity and the historical importance of freedom of religion, enshrined in the First Amendment to the Constitution.
 Captain John Smith, famous for the settling of Jamestown, Virginia, in 1607, named the region New England on a map in 1616 after he and a small band of sailors surveyed the area and the seas surrounding it.

-The Pilgrims considered corn to be more fit for feeding animals than humans, but out of necessity they quickly learned from the Native Americans how to plant and harvest this vital crop.
+The Pilgrims considered corn to be more fit for feeding animals than humans, but out of necessity they quickly learned from Indigenous tribes how to plant and harvest this vital crop.
 It went a long way toward saving their lives, and corn has a large footprint in past and present New England cuisine that includes succotash (lima beans and corn), johnnycakes (cornmeal flatbread), corn muffins, cornbread, corn chowder–you get the idea.

 With the Atlantic touching every New England state but Vermont, seafood as a food source was and is a natural.
 It's been a prime part of New England cuisine from the time of the first settlements, and it's the main event in an abundance of dishes.
 Maine is known for lobster and the entire region is known for clam chowder.
 Cod is so prevalent it has a section of Massachusetts named after it–Cape Cod.
 'Nuff said.

 Baked beans are so synonymous with New England that they are commonly referred to as Boston baked beans.
 These stewed navy beans are sweetened–often with molasses or maple syrup, also a New England icon–and doctored up with bacon (in modern times) or salt pork (in the early days).
-The Native Americans get credit for this dish too–they taught the settlers how to make them.
+Indigenous people get credit for this dish too–they taught the settlers how to make them.

 Cranberries are strongly identified with New England that you basically can't have Thanksgiving without them–in sauce, relish or bread.
 They are indigenous to Massachusetts but are grown to meet the huge seasonal demand in sandy bogs.

-Once again, the Native Americans are part of the story.
+Once again, Indigenous peoples are part of the story.
 They cut the trunks of maple trees to get to the sap, and New Englanders learned from them but upped the game by drilling for it.
 The sap is boiled down to make maple sugar or syrup.
 Vermont is especially known for this treat that's essential to a pancake or waffle breakfast.